-C-reactive protein (CRP) is a protein your liver makes as part of your body's response to injury or infection, which causes swelling inside the body (inflammation).
+C-reactive protein (CRP) is a protein the liver makes as part of the body's response to injury or infection, which causes swelling inside the body (inflammation).

 Inflammation plays a major role in the process of atherosclerosis.
-High-sensitivity CRP (hs-CRP) tests help determine your risk of heart disease before you have symptoms.
+High-sensitivity CRP (hs-CRP) tests help determine the risk of heart disease before symptoms are present.
 Higher hs-CRP levels are associated with a higher risk of heart attack, stroke and cardiovascular disease.

 Because CRP levels can be temporarily increased by many situations such as a cold or going for a long run, the test should be done twice, two weeks apart.
 An hs-CRP level above 2.0 milligrams per liter (mg/L) indicates a higher risk of heart disease.

-Combining your hs-CRP test and other blood test results with your heart disease risk factors gives your doctor a picture of your overall heart health.
-Your doctor will determine if you may benefit from having your hs-CRP measured to better estimate your risk of heart attacks or stroke.
+Combining your hs-CRP test and other blood test results with your heart disease risk factors gives your health care provider a picture of your overall heart health.
+Your health care provider will determine if you may benefit from having your hs-CRP measured to better estimate your risk of heart attacks or stroke.

-Cholesterol-lowering statin medications may reduce CRP levels and decrease your heart disease risk.
+Cholesterol-lowering statin medications may reduce CRP levels and decrease heart disease risk.

 Lipoprotein (a), or Lp(a), is a type of LDL cholesterol.
 Your Lp(a) level is determined by your genes and isn't generally affected by lifestyle.

 High levels of Lp(a) may be a sign of increased risk of heart disease, though it's not clear how much risk.
-Your doctor might order an Lp(a) test if you already have atherosclerosis or heart disease but appear to have otherwise normal cholesterol levels or if you have a family history of early-onset heart disease, sudden death or stroke.
+Your health care provider might order an Lp(a) test if you already have atherosclerosis or heart disease but appear to have otherwise healthy cholesterol levels or if you have a family history of early-onset heart disease, sudden death or stroke.